logicmoo/logicmoo_workspace/packs_sys/logicmoo_agi/prolog/kaggle_arc/README.md

     * Trying hard they can get 100%
     * Supposedly a real test of precursor/proto-AGI
     * Humans can learn how to take the tests in under 3 minutes
-    * Ö
+    * ‚Ä¶
 * Too hard for Machine Learning
     * SOTA 7.5%
     * No examples of what the machine needs to know already
     * Made very easy for ML to try (tests organized as Input/Output pairs)
-    * Ö
+    * ‚Ä¶
 * Too hard for GOFAI
     * SOTA 20/28% (Public/Private)
     * Naive brute search is a million squared search paths
     * Informed search (Search space cut down by humans making up paradigms)
     * Designed ideally as DSL
-    * Ö
+    * ‚Ä¶
 * Douglas MUARC program?
-* (H)MUARC that Douglas is writing for 3 months (H is for ìHardcodedî)
+* (H)MUARC that Douglas is writing for 3 months (H is for ‚ÄúHardcoded‚Äù)
     * Am I overconfident in my skills?
     * [https://gitlab.logicmoo.org/gitlab/logicmoo/logicmoo_workspace/-/tree/master/packs_sys/logicmoo_agi/prolog/kaggle_arc](https://gitlab.logicmoo.org/gitlab/logicmoo/logicmoo_workspace/-/tree/master/packs_sys/logicmoo_agi/prolog/kaggle_arc)
-    * Reached MLís SOTA (7.5%) after 8 hours of devel
+    * Reached ML‚Äôs SOTA (7.5%) after 8 hours of devel
     * Reached the leaderboard SOTA (20%) after 60 devel hours
     * Will reach privates SOTA after 100 hours (28%)
     * BUT I think I can get 100% in 3 months of work
-* (G)MUARC allows to tweak the parameters that will ìGî-generate the ìHî
+* (G)MUARC allows to tweak the parameters that will ‚ÄúG‚Äù-generate the ‚ÄúH‚Äù
     * Can I get this to handle non vision problems?
 Word problems?
 Etc?
     * 160-320 hours
-* ALEPH-MUARC-I will examine ìGî and ìHî to try to write itís very own (G)MUARC
+* ALEPH-MUARC-I will examine ‚ÄúG‚Äù and ‚ÄúH‚Äù to try to write it‚Äôs very own (G)MUARC
     * Too large a task for ALEPH?
     * 160-320 hours
 * ALEPH-MUARC-II